kevinmilner/slurm_helper_scripts/README.md

 ## Submitting jobs: slurm_submit.sh

 This script submits SLURM batch scripts with PBS-like STDOUT and STDERR files: `<script-name>.o<job-ID>` and `<script-name>.e<job-ID>`.
-I like this much better than the SLURM default of just `slurm-<job-ID>.out`, which can get confusing when you have multiple slurm scripts in one directory.
+I like this much better than the SLURM default of just `slurm-<job-ID>.out`, which can get confusing when you have multiple SLURM scripts in one directory.

 For example, if you were to submit a script called script.slurm with this tool and the assigned job ID is 1111, then STDOUT could be found in `script.slurm.o1111` and STDERR could be found in `script.slurm.e1111`.